Three Weeks Road-Tripping In Northern Thailand.

 Getting around in Northern Thailand hire a car to road trip Northern Thailand.
 Where to stay in Thailand Chiang Mai.

-Staying with host Moo at Na Na Doo Homestay in Chiang Rai was one of our favourite spots in Northern Thailand!
+Staying with host Moo at Na Na Doo Homestay in Chiang Rai was our favourite place in Northern Thailand!

 Getting around Northern Thailand